 Make a grass whistle

 Although simple in theory, there's a lot of work that goes into making the perfect grass whistle - finding the perfect blade of grass is just the beginning.
-Then, you've got to master the technique!
-Kids will be thrilled once they've nailed the techinque.
+Then, you've got to master the technique...
+Click here to download our handy help sheet.

 Take a memory challenge

 One of you begins by saying ‘I’m going on an adventure and I’ve seen…’ followed by something you’ve already spotted on your day out.
 The next player has to repeat the same sentence, remembering that item and adding their own thing afterwards.
-And so on.
+As the list gets longer and longer, each player's memory will be more and more tested.
 Anyone who gets it wrong or pauses for too long is out!

-Take photos on your smartphone of the different trees and flowers you spot.
+You're bound to see some beautiful plants while out on your nature walk - why not take photos on your smartphone of the different trees and flowers you spot.
 What are their leaves like?
 How tall are they?
-Then look them up when you get home.
+Then look them up when you get home so you can learn about your local hedgerows and what makes them special.

 Make a collage